Mythic - Developing Custom Agent - Part 1 Architecture & Your First HTTP Callback

 """

-pyrite_agent.py — Pyrite implant for Mythic C2 (Part 1: HTTP, plaintext)
+pyrite_agent.py — Pyrite implant for Mythic C2 (Part 1: HTTP)

 THIS IS A TEMPLATE.
-The REPLACE_* tokens are substituted at build time
+All REPLACE_* tokens are substituted at build time

 by builder.py.
 Do not replace them with real values here.